Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Bondi.md

 | Updated    | Description
 | ----       | ---
+| 2022-05-16 | We email the contact person at wunder mobility and ask if a feed can be offered.
+| 2022-04-26 | Bondi replies and connects us to a contact person at wunder mobility.
-| 2022-03-25 | We email Bondi: 'Can we help with getting Bondi into the CROW Dashboard?
+| 2022-04-25 | We email Bondi: 'Can we help with getting Bondi into the CROW Dashboard?
 We could help testing a data feed offered by wunder mobility?'
 | 2022-03-23 | Gemeente Den Haag asks: "Bondi switches to [wunder mobility](https://www.wundermobility.com/) in June.
 Can wunder mobility offer a feed so Bondi can integrate with CROW Dashboard?"
 | 2022-02-02 | Bondi emails: "I received some info from our software provider.
 The current version of MDS doesn't support the /vehicles endpoints.
 They expect to upgrade the MDS feed in Q2.
 I will keep you updated when there are any changes".
 We reply that MDS is prefered, but GBFS and TOMP works as well.
 We'll wait on Bondi's update in Q2
 | 2022-01-15 | We asked for documentation on how to use the authentication key